Evilgeniusnerd/CDPBinUtility/README.md

 # How to Run the Utility:
 1. Make sure the script is exucatable by running `chmod u+x <script name>`
 2. to run: `./<scriptname> -c <Amount of Ducks to Flash> -f <Your Master .INO>`
+3. if you run into issues you can run the `./<scriptname> --help for guidance`
-3. Enjoy flashing your ducks in a FLASH !
+4. Enjoy flashing your ducks in a FLASH !